EVOLVE YOUR GAME

 – Position in the formation

-Based on the received information, a player must analyze them in relation to his position, principles and, assessment of the risk and which solution will bring the biggest advantage for the team.
+Based on the received information, a player must analyze them in relation to their position, principles and, assessment of the risk and which solution will bring the biggest advantage for the team.

 All this information seems to be quite easy to remember and use during the game, however, sometimes the easiest way seems to be the most difficult to use.
 Cryuff once said,